Okama Report

 Okama Report (おカマ白書, Okama Hakusho) is a Japanese manga series written and illustrated by Hideo Yamamoto.
 The series follows Shinya Okama, a straight college student who works at an okama bar (a cross-dressing gay bar).
 Okama Report was serialized in the manga magazine Weekly Young Sunday from 1989 to 1991, and was adapted into a three-part original video animation (OVA) from 1991 to 1992.

 Synopsis

 While drunk at a party, college student Shinya Okama's friends dress him as a woman.
 He later sees a photograph of himself at the party, but with no recollection of the incident, he believes his own image to be that of a beautiful woman and falls in love at first sight with himself.
 Upon learning the truth, he is persuaded to work at an okama bar – a cross-dressing gay bar – where he adopts the drag persona of "Catherine".
-On his first night at the bar he meets Miki, a female college student and regular at the bar who looks exactly like Catherine.
+On his first night at the bar he meets Miki, a female college student and regular at the bar with an uncanny resemblance to Catherine.
 The series follows Shinya as he attempts to court Miki while concealing his true identity.